Hongwei-W/SocialDistribution/API_Documentation.md

 will empty the entire inbox of author_id

-*Example:* `POST ://service/authors/wong/inbox` will empty `wong`'s inbox, so there won't be anything in `wong`'s  inbox after this DELETE is executed
+*Example:* `DELETE ://service/authors/wong/inbox` will empty `wong`'s inbox, so there won't be anything in `wong`'s  inbox after this DELETE is executed